What is it?

 Possibly Effective for …

 - Breast cancer.
-Eating more beta-carotene in the diet is linked to a lower risk of breast cancer in high risk, pre-menopausal women.
-This includes women with a family history of breast cancer and those who consume a lot of alcohol.
-Also, in women that already have breast cancer, eating more beta-carotene in the diet is linked to an increased chance of survival.
+Eating more beta-carotene in the diet is linked to a lower risk of breast cancer in high risk, pre-menopausal females.
+This includes those with a family history of breast cancer and those who consume a lot of alcohol.
+Also, in those that already have breast cancer, eating more beta-carotene in the diet is linked to an increased chance of survival.

 - Sunburn.
 Taking beta-carotene by mouth may decrease sunburn in people sensitive to the sun.
 However, taking beta-carotene is unlikely to have much effect on sunburn risk in most people.
 Also, beta-carotene does not appear to reduce the risk of skin cancer or other skin disorders associated with sun exposure.